Mahler equations for Zeckendorf numeration: Introduction

-This paper arose out of a desire to understand whether there was a connection between two descriptions of certain substitutional fixed points as projections of a more regular structure in higher dimension.
+We describe the motivation for this paper, originating from the following two questions.
+First, this paper arose out of a desire to understand whether there was a connection between two descriptions of certain substitutional fixed points as projections of a more regular structure in higher dimension.
 The first result concerns the realisation of Pisot substitutional tilings as a \emph{model set}.
-A model set is a projection of a pseudo-lattice in $\mathbb R^{n}\times G$ into $\mathbb R^{n}$, via a window in a locally compact Abelian group $G$.
+A model set is a projection of a pseudo-lattice in $ℝ^n × G$ into $ℝ^n$, via a window in a locally compact Abelian group $G$.
 A \emph{Meyer} set is a finite set of translates of a model set.
-The importance of these sets is shown in Y. Meyer's work \cite[Thm V Chapter VII, Thm IV, page 48]{Meyer-1972} and their relevance to substitutions was made clear by Lee and Solomyak \cite{Lee-Solomyak}, who proved that a substitutional tiling shift has pure discrete spectrum if and only if the discrete set of control points for the tiling are a Meyer set.
-The second result is Furstenberg's theorem \cite{Furstenberg-1967}, which tells us that algebraic functions in $𝔽_q⟦ x⟧$ are projections, onto one dimension, of Laurent series expansions of rational functions in $𝔽_q(x,y)$.
+The importance of these sets is shown in Meyer's work \cite[Theoremm V Chapter VII, Theoremm IV, page 48]{Meyer-1972} and their relevance to substitutions was made clear by Lee and Solomyak \cite{Lee-Solomyak}, who proved that a substitutional tiling shift has pure discrete spectrum if and only if the discrete set of control points for the tiling are a Meyer set.
+The second result is Furstenberg's theorem \cite{Furstenberg-1967}, which tells us that algebraic functions in $\mathbb{F}_q⟦ x⟧$ are projections, onto one dimension, of Laurent series expansions of rational functions in $\mathbb{F}_q(x,y)$.
 Combining Furstenberg's theorem with Christol's theorem \cite{Christol-1979, Christol-1980}, we conclude that these projections are codings of length-$q$ substitutional fixed points.

-Solutions of equations of Mahler type have provided a useful source of transcendental numbers.
-Indeed, Mahler started this line of investigation by showing that if $α$ is algebraic with $0<|α|<1$, and if $f(z) $ is the solution of the $2$-Mahler equation $Φ(f(x))= f(x) -x$, then $f(α)$ is transcendental~\cite{Mahler-1982}.
+Second, we were also motivated by the fact that solutions of equations of Mahler type have provided a useful source of transcendental numbers.
+Indeed, Mahler started this line of investigation by showing that if $α$ is algebraic with $0<|α|<1$, and if $f(z)$ is the solution of the $2$-Mahler equation $Φ(f(x))= f(x) -x$, then $f(α)$ is transcendental~\cite{Mahler-1982}.
 This approach has been greatly generalised and is now known as Mahler's method, see the book \cite{Nishioka} by Nishioka devoted to the foundations of this area, as well as the more recent survey article \cite{Adamczewski} by Adamczewski.
 It would be interesting to investigate whether analogous results exist for Z-Mahler equations.